justinegeffen/mattermost_raspberrypi_recipe/README.md

 If I wanted to deploy multiple Mattermost Pi appliances, I’d need to repeat this process step-by-step multiple times.
 One solution to this is to use a Docker image.
 For this recipe I didn’t use a Docker image as Docker is far more resource-intensive to use and on a Pi you generally want to run something as light as possible.
 A second reason is that creating a Docker image requires Docker knowledge and that learning curve is a bit steeper than simply following the steps provided.
 However, it is a better solution should you wish to deploy Mattermost across multiple Pis.

 This setup was done on my local network, which meant that my users couldn't join the server when they were off my network.
-I worked around this by by forwarding port 8065 to my Pi in my router settings and providing them with my DNS host name instead of the IP address.
+To let users join externally I forwarded port 8065 to my Pi in my router settings and provided them with my DNS host name instead of the IP address.